Travel Expenses (Less Than 40 km)

 Are travel expenses under 40 km CRA eligible in Canada?

-No. The CRA's medical travel deduction requires a minimum distance of 40 kilometres from the patient's home to the place where medical services are received.
-Under paragraph 118.2(2)(g) of the Income Tax Act, transportation costs qualify only where the patient travels at least 40 km and substantially equivalent services are unavailable locally.
-Travel for shorter distances does not meet this threshold and is not an eligible medical expense.
+No. The CRA requires a minimum distance of 40 kilometres from the patient's home to qualify as a medical travel expense.
+Travel for shorter distances does not meet this threshold and is not a CRA-eligible medical expense.
 As a result, travel under 40 km is not reimbursable through a Health Spending Account.

 What Does Not Qualify